Question E 2 - Natural Resources On Or Near Project Site - Full EAF (Part 1)

 Answering Question E.2.n.

 The answers to questions E.2.n. and E.2.n.i will be automatically inserted on the pdf generated by the EAF Mapper and a report generated.
-If the project site contains any designated significant natural community, the EAF Mapper will check "yes" on the FEAF Part I pdf.
+If the project site contains, or is close to, any designated significant natural community, the EAF Mapper will check "yes" on the FEAF Part I pdf.
 If yes, the EAF Mapper will add in the natural community's name and its current acreage.

 If the applicant or project sponsor believes the answer filled out by the EAF Mapper is incorrect, supplemental information should be provided that explains that discrepancy.